paulo03/bitcoin_blockchain_explorer/README.md

 tx = Hash('PUT SOME BITCOIN HASH HERE')

-tx.tx (to check the Hash you are looking at) tx.block (to check the block number of the hash) tx.confirmations (to check how many confirmations the block has) ... tx.last_tx (to check the previous hashes the current hash is associated with)
+tx.tx (to check the Hash you are looking at)
+\ntx.block (to check the block number of the hash) tx.confirmations (to check how many confirmations the block has) ... tx.last_tx (to check the previous hashes the current hash is associated with)